Center-for-Integrated-Cognition/ai2thor/README_FORK.md

 {"server_types": ["WSGI", "FIFO"]}
 ```

-* top-level directory should be named `thor-<platform>-<commit sha1>`
+* There should be no top-level directory inside of the zip.
+The zip should directly contain each of the required build files.
 * data directory should be named `thor-<platform>-<commit sha1>_Data`
-* executable should be named `thor-<platform>-<commit sha1>`
+* executable should be named `thor-<platform>-<commit sha1>` (with `.exe` on Windows)

-    - TODO: Windows doesn't need a .exe, does it?
+Note that the platform name for Windows is `StandaloneWindows64`.

 Upload the resulting zip to the release on GitHub.
 Double-check that you've matched the download URL specified in build.py in the previous step.
 Double-check that the commit sha1 in the zip name matches the commit sha1 in the wheel name.
+If on a Mac, remove the `__MACOSX` directory from the zip file with `zip -d <zip file> __MACOSX/\*` (failing to do so will result in errors when the user downloads the zip).

 Place the sha256 of the zip file in a text file and upload that to the release as well.
 It should have the same name as the zip file, but with the extension changed to `.sha256`.
 Quick snippet for generating the sha256: